While a follower count is definitely considered a “vanity metric,” there’s something to be said for having a large community.

 While this may sound like a lot of work, the truth is that growing an active, targeted community on Twitter doesn’t have to be that tough.

 Using the right tools to save yourself time and making a point to engage with your community every day will take you far.
+You can also refer to this Twitter marketing guide for more tips.

 Remember, social media is all about being sociable and building relationships.
 Once you have that part down, the community growth will happen naturally.